Moving To and Living In Carson City, Nevada: The Definitive Guide [2022 Edition]

-What began as a stopover area for California-bound emigrants has since flourished into a thriving and diverse city which is filled with excellent neighborhoods, well-ranked schools, top tier amenities, and some of the friendliest people in the country.
+What began as a stopover area for California-bound emigrants has since flourished into a thriving and diverse city that is filled with excellent neighborhoods, well-ranked schools, top-tier amenities, and some of the friendliest people in the country.

-What is the History of Carson City, Nevada?
+- What is the History of Carson City?

 Later, settlers named the area Washoe in reference to the Washoe people who had inhabited the site before.
 The name is still used today as Carson City is located within Washoe County.